#ad #affiliatelinks #earncommission – as an Amazon Associate we may earn from qualifying purchases – more info

 Harrie is a machine when it comes to poses, expressions and looks.

-Harry is a machine, when it comes to poses and expressions.
 I had to wade through over 80 shots to find this one.
 They are all really different.
 I’ll post some more as I have time to finish processing them.
-Glamour is not really my thing, but I have been advised that this is quite racy. 😂
+Glamour is not really my thing, however, I have been advised that this is quite racy. 😂

 I hope you enjoy viewing the image – Colin

 Harrie – After Pris – follow my photography page on facebook